Best lenses for Canon DSLRs in 2026: best-buy prime and zoom options for your Canon EOS digital SLR camera

 Quite weighty at nearly a kilogram

 When buying a portrait prime, you often need to choose between image stabilization or a fast f/1.4 aperture.
-This Canon lens gives us the best of both worlds, with no compromise in features or image quality as far as we could find.
+This Canon lens gives you the best of both worlds, with no compromise in features or image quality – and it's weather-sealed, too, for all-purpose shooting.

 (Image credit: Future)